Landmark Recovery’s approach to Opioid Addiction Treatment

 Suboxone versus Subutex

 While Suboxone contains both buprenorphine and naloxone, Subutex contains only buprenorphine.
-Both medications were developed at around the same time; however, Subutex was formulated first and while it was found to be relatively effective in the treatment of opiate addiction, there was still a potential risk of abuse because if used incorrectly, the medication could create a state of euphoria.
+Both medications were developed at around the same time; however, Subutex was formulated first.
+While it was found to be relatively effective in treating opiate addiction, there was still a potential risk of abuse because if misused, the medication could create a state of euphoria.
 Additionally, there was a higher risk of diversion, meaning, selling the medication on the street market because of the potential for euphoric effect.

 Naloxone was combined with buprenorphine to deter abuse of the medication.
 Naloxone is an opioid antagonist, which means that it blocks the effects of opioids at the receptor sites.
 If someone injects Suboxone, the individual will immediately go into precipitated withdrawal, which means the individual would experience physical discomfort versus a euphoric effect.